 Individual programs and faculty look for different qualifications in their students.
 Our most competitive applicants have biology/natural resources degrees and some research or applied experience, but we do admit students who have taken a less traditional path.
 The degree requirements for each option listed below can be considered strong recommendations, as some of the coursework can be taken as part of a degree program.
 Contact the graduate coordinator if you have questions.

 Entrance Requirements for Water, Society and Policy Students

 Currently there are no prerequisite coursework requirements for WSP students.
 Some individual courses in the core have prerequisites such as economics, physics, or calculus, but there is sufficient breadth in the core curriculum that if you haven’t already taken these prerequisites, other courses are available to fulfill the program requirements.

 Program requirements for the MS WSP

 Application deadlines vary among the different options.
-Please see the area-specific deadlines below.
+Please see the area-specific deadlines for domestic students are below.

 You are considered an International Student if you:

 International students will need to submit proof of English proficiency scores to the University of Arizona.
 More information can be found here: https://grad.arizona.edu/admissions/requirements/international-applicants#english-proficiency